 Your personal IP, your control.
-Easily switch to a dedicated IP address in the NordVPN app.
+Get a dedicated IP address for $70.00/year.

 Used only by you

 Clean online reputation